It's theatre on ice.

 What are Costs like?
 Is there travel?

-National teams (Preliminary, Intermediate, Novice and Senior) will travel to two competitions: the Chesapeake Open in Chesapeake, VA in March, 2019 and Theatre on Ice Nationals in Birmingham, AL in June 2019.
+National teams (Preliminary, Intermediate, Novice and Senior) will travel to two competitions in 2022: the Cardinal Classic in Woodbridge, VA in April, Boston Spring Challenge Cup in April, and Theatre on Ice Nationals in June.

-Intermediate and Senior team dues will be under $250/month.
+Preliminary, Intermediate, Novice, Adult, and Senior team dues will be under $3,000/year.

-Monthly dues cover coaches’ fees, costumes, event entry fees and ice time.
+Monthly dues cover coaches’ fees, costume, event entry fees and ice time.
 They do not cover individuals’ travel expenses to events.

 What are the qualifications for each team?

-NEW: Open Performance: All ages and all levels allowed.
+Performance: All ages and all levels allowed.
 No moves in the field tests needed.
+We’ll put on shows for all levels in November and March.

 Senior: 15 years of age and above, up to 4 rostered skaters outside the age range by no more than 3 years.
 Skaters must have passed their Novice moves.